gbcundall/LegalEdge/README.md

 - Efficient Contract Analysis & Review: Streamline the process of contract review with AI-driven summarization and analysis.
 - Policy and Compliance Checks: Ensure compliance with company legal policies through integrated policy checks.
 - Customizable Solution: Modify and extend functionalities with access to the open-source code.
-- Flexible Deployment Options: Deploy locally or use Docker with AKS, or integrate with Azure AI Foundry and PromptFlow.
+- Flexible Deployment Options: Deploy locLegalEdge or use Docker with AKS, or integrate with Azure AI Foundry and PromptFlow.

 ### Business Impact:

 Legal professionals spend about 50% of their time reviewing repetitive contracts, which is a major source of frustration and reduces their ability to focus on strategic tasks.
 This manual workload negatively impacts employee morale, leading to burnout, high turnover rates and inefficiencies in the contract review process. ​

-Enabled by the Azure OpenAI Service, Ally – AI Contract Assistant offers significant business impact through contract analysis and review, saving time, and enhancing the delivery of legal services.
+Enabled by the Azure OpenAI Service, LegalEdge – AI Contract Assistant offers significant business impact through contract analysis and review, saving time, and enhancing the delivery of legal services.

 ### Industry​